ton-society/grants-and-bounties/README.md

 ### How to propose something to the list?
 **Ideation Stage**
 1. Open a [Footstep issue](https://github.com/ton-society/ton-footsteps/issues/new?assignees=&labels=footstep&template=Footstep.yaml).
-Name it using the name of your proposal
+Name it using the name of your proposal.
 2. Fill the issue form or use [ton-footstep-issue-template.md](ton-footstep-issue-template.md) as a reference to explain the goal of the proposal.
-Use the [#3](https://github.com/ton-society/ton-footsteps/issues/3) issue as an example.
+Use the [#217](https://github.com/ton-society/ton-footsteps/issues/217) issue as an example.
+3. Be sure to look at the [instructions for quickly creating footstep using ChatGPT](https://t.me/thetontech/47).

 **Review Stage**
-1. The community can comment, discuss and suggest changes to the proposal
+1. The community can comment, discuss and suggest changes to the proposal.
 2. The TON Footsteps [committee](https://github.com/ton-society/ton-footsteps#the-ton-footsteps-committee) regularly reviews proposals.
 The committee labels an issue `approved` if approved.
-Otherwise, they close it
+Otherwise, they close it.
+3. After receipt of the label `approved`, footstep is approved for implementation, but has not yet been assigned to the performer.
+4. After discussing the amount of **reward**, **oriental release date** and the assignment of the performer (assigned), you can start performing footstep.

 ### How to complete something from the list?
-1. Find a suitable task from the [list](https://github.com/ton-society/ton-footsteps/issues?q=is%3Aopen+is%3Aissue+label%3Aapproved) of the approved issues
+1. Find a suitable task from the [list](https://github.com/ton-society/ton-footsteps/issues?q=is%3Aopen+is%3Aissue+label%3Aapproved) of the approved issues.
-2. Propose your plan or just ask to assign issue to yourself
+2. Propose your plan or just ask to assign issue to yourself.
-3. Finish the task and verify that all task deliverables are completed
+3. Finish the task and verify that all task deliverables are completed.
-4. Leave a comment with information about your TON wallet address and results achieved
+4. Leave a comment with information about your TON wallet address and results achieved.
-5. Wait for the committee to review your work
+5. Wait for the [committee](https://github.com/ton-society/ton-footsteps#the-ton-footsteps-committee) to review your work.

+**It's worth pay attention**
+* Please don't forget to do interim progress reports in the comments.
+* As you are done, mark the windows in **Deliverables** as completed.

 ### Hall of Fame
 | Name | Task | Link |